clementpoh/logic/GLOSSARY.md

 classically conceived to be self-evident.
 Axioms are supposed to be accepted as true without controversy.
 Truth definitely known.

+Logical systems begin  with *axioms*.
+Axioms are the premises and premises for reasoning in a logical system.
+In current philosophy, there are many opinions on what it means for a logical or mathematical statement to be true.
+However, the ancients believed axioms to be self-evident; true without needing explanation.
+Axioms are truth definitely known.

 # Valid argument
 An argument that follows from its premises or base assumptions.
 When the premises are true, the conclusion is also true.